ctu-mrs/mrs_uav_system/README.md

 * [Docker Images](https://hub.docker.com/u/ctumrs)

-### Native installation
+### Native installation (not recommended)

-Following options are provided, depending on who you are and what you want to do with the platform.
+Native installation is supported via a set of automated install scripts.
-**Beware**, installing the system into a virtual machine may not be a good idea for you, unless you have a very powerfull computer.
+**Beware** the installation will take a **lot of disk space**, is **difficult to remove** from the computer, and is often **difficult to upgrade**.
-Real-time simulations in Gazebo perform very poorly in virtual machines.
+The native installation is intended mostly for real drones.

-#### "I have fresh Ubuntu install and want it quick and easy"
+Most people should use [MRS Singularity](https://github.com/ctu-mrs/mrs_singularity) for working with the MRS system!

-In this case we provide installation scripts that set everything up for you.
+In the you want a native installation case we provide installation scripts that set everything up for you.
 Our automated install script will:
 * install Robot Operating System (ROS),
 * install other dependencies such *git*, *gitman*,